dart-lang/language/working/1426-extension-types/feature-specification-views.md

 particular instantiation of a generic view.
 For non-generic views, the on-type is the same in either case.

+We say that `D` is _open_ respectively _closed_ if its declaration starts with the keyword `open` respectively `closed`, and similarly we say that a view type <code>View<T<sub>1</sub>, ..
+T<sub>k</sub>></code>
+where `View` denotes `D` is _open_ respectively _closed_.
+If `D` starts with the keyword `view` we say that `D` is _plain_ and that corresponding view types are _plain_.

 Let `V` be a view type of the form
 <code>View<S<sub>1</sub>, ..
 S<sub>k</sub>></code>,
 and let `T` be the corresponding instantiated on-type.
 When `T` is a top type, `V` is also a top type.
+Otherwise the following applies:

-Otherwise, `V` is a proper subtype of `Object?`, and a proper supertype of `T`.
+- If `V` is a plain view type then `V` is a proper subtype of `Object?`, and a proper supertype of `T`. *That is, an expression of the on-type can freely be assigned to a variable of the view type, but in the opposite direction there must be an explicit cast.*

-*That is, the underlying on-type can only be recovered by an explicit cast (except when the on-type is a top type).
-So an expression whose type is a view type is in a sense "in prison", and we can only obtain a different type for it by forgetting everything (going to a top type), or by means of an explicit cast, typically a downcast to the on-type.*
+- If `V` is a closed view type then `V` is a proper subtype of `Object?`.
+*So the on-type and the view type are unrelated, and there is no assignability in either direction.
+In this case a view constructor may be used to obtain a value of the view type (see below).*
+- If `V` is an open view type then `V` is an alias for `T`. *So the on-type and the view type are freely assignable to each other.*

-When `V` is a view type, a type test `o is V` or `o is!
+When `V` is a view type which is not closed, a type test `o is V` or `o is!
 V` and a type check `o as V` can be performed.
 Such checks performed on a local variable can promote the variable to the view type using the normal rules for type promotion.

 In the body of a member of a view `V`, the static type of `this` is the on-type of `V`.